 ‘Whole Environment’ matters

 Environment is defined as “the surroundings or conditions in which a person, animal, or plant lives or operates”.
-Mind Environment takes this definition and applies it to the whole rational and emotional landscape that leaders operate in.
+Mind Environment takes this definition and applies it to the whole rational and emotional landscape that people operate in.

 ‘Whole Environment’ thinking sees and works with all of the rational and emotional forces informing any situation.